Efficient Methods for Min-Max Optimization with Dual-Linear Coupling: Our Method and a General Analysis Template

+Furthermore, because $\x_k$ can be used in the definition of $\bfb_{k-1/2}$ and $O(nd)$ operations are permitted in this algorithm, we may simply set $\bfb_{k-1/2} = \fb(\x_k)$ to make $\ID_k$ vanish.
+Then, the right-hand side of \Cref{claim:gap} reads as

 Evidently, the goal is for the sum of terms in~\eqref{eq:full:gap} to be a quantity that does not grow with $t$.
 A key step in this proof (and the proofs of upcoming results) will be to bound above $\EP_k$ such that the resulting terms can be canceled by $\CP_k$ and $\CD_k$ from~\eqref{eq:cancellation_terms}.
-While we may encounter a similar term when bounding $\ID_k$, because $\x_k$ can be used in the definition of $\f_{k-1/2}$ and $O(nd)$ operations are permitted, we may simply set $\f_{k-1/2} = f(\x_k)$ to make $\ID_k$ vanish.
-Because the terms $\EP_k$ and $\ED_k$ appear in some form for every algorithm, we can use their definitions (and the definitions of subroutines from \Cref{algo:drago_v2}) as an identity card for each algorithm, in the form below.
+Because $\ID_k = 0$ for our choice of $\bfb_{k-1/2}$, there is no $\ED_k$ term that reflects $\EP_k$ on the dual-side; however, this may appear in other algorithms in which we do not use the choice $\bfb_{k-1/2} = \fb(\x_k)$.
+Accordingly, we consider the terms $\EP_k$ and $\ED_k$ as recurring characters in the analysis of every algorithm, and wrap their definitions (and the definitions of subroutines from \Cref{algo:drago_v2}) as an identity card for each algorithm in the form below.

 \begin{mdframed}[userdefinedwidth=\linewidth, align=center, linewidth=0.3mm]